-31. REPORTING REQUIREMENTS.
+30. REPORTING REQUIREMENTS.
 In performance of the Work, Contractor shall:

-- a) Execute the Homeless Management Information System ("HMIS") Participation Agreement; - b) Participate in the HMIS or, for domestic violence service providers, an HMIS comparable database.
-As used herein, "participation" means: - i) Completing all necessary initial HMIS data entry training within 60 days of Contract execution; - ii) Collecting participant demographics and enter data electronically into HMIS into appropriate HMIS providers, which will be determined by HACC - iii) Complying with current HMIS Policy and Procedures and adhere to all HMIS reporting requirements; - iv) Ensuring that data entry into HMIS occurs in an accurate and timely manner within three (3) business days of data collection; - v) Correcting data quality, missing information, and null data errors as specified by Housing Services Data team within 14 days after the end of each fiscal quarter or as requested; - vi) Collecting and entering universal data elements, which include demographic information on all clients at entry, and all data elements required by HUD, Metro, or other applicable federal, state, or local funding sources;
+- a) Execute a Homeless Management Information System ("HMIS") Participation Agreement for purposes of using regionally administered HMIS software through a contract with regional partners and ensuring such use is in accordance with the HMIS provider's policies and procedures.
+HACC's current HMIS Participation Agreement is attached hereto as Exhibit I and incorporated by this reference herein.
+HACC anticipates a new HMIS regional structure and contract will be implemented and upon such implementation and transfer, Contractor shall, if determined by HACC to be necessary, execute a new HMIS Participation Agreement; - b) Participate in the HMIS or, for domestic violence service providers, an HMIS comparable database.
+As used herein, "participation" means: - i) Completing all necessary initial HMIS data entry training within 90 days of Contract execution; - ii) Collecting participant demographics and enter data electronically into HMIS into appropriate HMIS providers, which will be determined by HACC - iii) Complying with current HMIS Policy and Procedures and adhere to all HMIS reporting requirements; - iv) Ensuring that data entry into HMIS occurs in an accurate and timely manner within three (3) business days of data collection; - v) Correcting data quality, missing information, and null data errors as specified by Housing Services Data team within 14 days after the end of each fiscal quarter or as requested; - vi) Collecting and entering universal data elements, which include demographic information on all clients at entry, and all data elements required by HUD, Metro, or other applicable federal, state, or local funding sources;

-vii) Complying with all confidentiality policies and procedures regarding HMIS and the use of participant data; viii) Ensuring only authorized Contractor staff, trained by HST Data Team, access the HMIS software.
+vii) Complying with all confidentiality policies and procedures regarding HMIS and the use of participant data;

-- c) Work with HACC to improve on performance targets - d) Conduct a post-program exit follow-up assessments at 6 and 12 months post-exit and enter the results of that assessment into HMIS. - e) Submit to monitoring for contract compliance. - f) Comply with current HMIS Policy and Procedures - g) As requested, Contractor shall maintain and provide information to HSTfor reporting purposes.
-Information requested will comply with all state and federal laws regarding client confidentiality. - 32.
+- viii) Ensuring only authorized Contractor staff, trained by HACC Data Team, access the HMIS software. - c) Work with HACC to improve on performance targets - d) Submit to monitoring for contract compliance. - e) Comply with current HMIS Policy and Procedures. - f) As requested, Contractor shall maintain and provide information to HACC for reporting purposes.
+Information requested will comply with all state and federal laws regarding client confidentiality. - 31.
 MERGER.
 THIS CONTRACT CONSTITUTES THE ENTIRE AGREEMENT BETWEEN THE PARTIES WITH RESPECT TO THE SUBJECT MATTER REFERENCED THEREIN.
 THERE ARE NO UNDERSTANDINGS, AGREEMENTS, OR REPRESENTATIONS, ORAL OR WRITTEN, NOT SPECIFIED HEREIN REGARDING THIS CONTRACT.
 NO AMENDMENT, CONSENT, OR WAIVER OF TERMS OF THIS CONTRACT SHALL BIND EITHER PARTY UNLESS IN WRITING AND SIGNED BY ALL PARTIES.
-ANY SUCH AMENDMENT, CONSENT, OR WAIVER OF TERMS OF THIS CONTRACT.
+ANY SUCH AMENDMENT, CONSENT, OR WAIVER SHALL BE EFFECTIVE ONLY IN THE SPECIFIC INSTANCE AND FOR THE

-CONSENT, OR WAIVER SHALL BE EFFECTIVE ONLY IN THE SPECIFIC INSTANCE AND FOR THE SPECIFIC PURPOSE GIVEN.
+SPECIFIC PURPOSE GIVEN.
 CONTRACTOR, BY THE SIGNATURE HERETO OF ITS AUTHORIZED REPRESENTATIVE, IS AN INDEPENDENT CONTRACTOR, ACKNOWLEDGES HAVING READ AND UNDERSTOOD THIS CONTRACT, AND CONTRACTOR AGREES TO BE BOUND BY ITS TERMS AND CONDITIONS.